sakshi214/Phase-Locked-Loop-PLL-IC-design-on-Open-Source-Google-Skywater-130nm/README.md

 - it is an open source tool used for design simulations
 - it is used for the transistor level circuit simulations.
 ## Layout design tool- Magic setup
-- it is an open source tool used for layout design.
+- it is an open source tool.
 - it is used for the layout design.

 # DAY 2